reputage/didery.js/docs/help/toBase64.rst

 Return
 ======
-Returns a promise that when fulfilled returns a base64 encoded string.
+toBase64 returns a promise that when fulfilled returns a base64 encoded string.

 Example
 =======